morozov22/SmartRunner/README.md

 this value is exceeded.
 For this option to have no effect, it should be set to a large positive number, e.g.
 `-Smax=10000.0`.

-If the `-straj={0,1}` is set to $1$, a fitness trajectory will be output for each run in the series.
+If the `-straj={0,1}` is set to $1$, a fitness trajectory will be output in a separate file for each run in the series.
 All filenames will be created automatically based on the user-provided output filename.

-If the `-socc={0,1}` is set to $1$, a sorted list of state occupancies will be output for each run in the series.
+If the `-socc={0,1}` is set to $1$, a sorted list of state occupancies will be output in a separate file for each run in the series.
 As with the fitness trajectories, all filenames will be created automatically based on the user-provided output filename.
 Both `-straj` and `-socc` options are off by default.

 Finally, the `-sopt={1,2}` flag is only relevant in the SmartRunner mode.
 It is an advanced option having to do with how SmartRunner avoids being trapped in a fully explored region.
-Both options produce nearly identical results, such that the default setting, `-sopt=2`, should suffice for most users.
+Since both options produce nearly identical results, the default setting, `-sopt=2`, should suffice for most users.

 <br/><br/>